CHAMBER MUSIC PROGRAM

 • Required to perform on a minimum of two Soirees per semester (4 total per year)

-• Expected to compete in the Discover Chamber Music Competition (entry fee included in Intensive Chamber Music tuition)
+• Expected to compete in the Chicago Chamber Music Competition (entry fee included in Intensive Chamber Music tuition)

 • Receives preference in scheduling for master classes